codibre/fluent-iterable/README.md

 That's it.
 Rxjs is focused primarily in event handling.
 Over that, some key differences can be pointed out:

-* *A previous operation of rxjs doesn't stop when some next operation stops, while with fast-iterable it does.*<br>
+- _A previous operation of rxjs doesn't stop when some next operation stops, while with fast-iterable it does._<br>
   That's because, with rxjs you can chain multiple operations parallel after one, which makes sense for event handling.
 With fast-iterable, on the other hand, you can only have, normally, a straight line of operations and,f no matter what operation break the iteration, everything stops.
-* *With rxjs, a previous operation doesn't wait for a async next operation to end before go to the next step, while with fast-iterable it does.*<br>
+- _With rxjs, a previous operation doesn't wait for a async next operation to end before go to the next step, while with fast-iterable it does._<br>
   Again, rxjs is focused on events.
 When dealing with event, you just want to emit them as fast as possible.
 With a simple iteration, though, you want to make sure that the whole chain of steps is concluded before advancing to the next one.

 So, as you see, regardless some similarities, there're some pretty important differences between them and those are libraries focused on quite different problems.

+## Benchmarks

+Fluent-iterable are strongly focused on performance.
+Check it out in our [benchmark](https://runkit.com/farenheith/fluent-iterable-benchmark)!;

 ## Usage